 So you have a Kindle and you love it.
 Either that, or it’s on a wish list that you’re certain will be fulfilled soon.
 But having your favourite books, newspapers and magazines at your fingertips isn’t its only function.
 It can also deliver a dose of eco-friendliness with its thousands of book titles.
-Here are our favourite Kindle picks.
+If you’re an avid reader check if you’ve fallen for one of these common reading myths that keep you from enjoying books to their fullest.
+Other than that, let’s dive into our favourite Kindle picks.

 $11.99 / Ellen Sandbeck